All across the country, citizens are worried about the rising cost of health care and the government's growing control over our health care decisions.

 Senator Toomey believes that the president's health care law is fundamentally wrong in its approach to improving our nation's health care system.
 The Patient Protection and Affordable Care Act (P.L.
 111-148) imposes onerous new mandates and regulations that will have numerous unintended consequences, some of which we have already begun to see.
 It's bad for patients, it's bad for doctors, and it's bad for our economy.
 Additionally, it threatens to put serious strains on our nation's long-term fiscal outlook.
 It is for these reasons that Senator Toomey is an original cosponsor of the ObamaCare Repeal Act (S. 177).

-Senator Toomey has also been a leader in working to eliminate the worst elements of the government-run health care law.
-He has:
+Senator Toomey has also been a leader in working to eliminate the worst elements of the government-run health care law:

 - Successfully pushed the Internal Revenue Service to clarify that volunteer firefighter departments, critical to the safety of so many Pennsylvania communities, would not be harmed by the health care law's disruptive employer mandate.